Workload Autoscaler Configuration

 Ignore startup metrics

-Some workloads, notably Java and .NET applications, may have increased resource usage during startup that can negatively impact autoscaling recommendations.
-To address this, Cast AI allows you to ignore startup metrics for a specified duration when calculating workload autoscaling recommendations.
+Some workloads, notably Java and .NET applications, may have increased resource usage during startup that can negatively impact vertical pod autoscaling recommendations.
+To address this, Cast AI allows you to ignore startup metrics for a specified duration when calculating these recommendations.

 Startup metrics at the policy level